Admissions & Rehoming a Pet

 A: Yes!
 We want to help you keep your pet if possible.
 Keeping pets in their homes is always preferable to the pet being in the shelter.
-Our trained staff can talk with you about your individual circumstances and connect you with available resources, or offer solutions that can make it possible for you to keep your pet in many situations.
-You can also check our Lost pet tips as well as our Pet Help Resources pages for resources and information about solutions to some common issues with pets.
+Our trained staff can talk with you about your individual circumstances and connect you with available resources or offer solutions that can make it possible for you to keep your pet in many situations.
+You can also check our Pet Help Resources pages for resources and information about solutions to some common issues with pets.

 Q: Why do I need to make an appointment to bring a pet to the Animal Services Center?
-Can't I just drop my pet off anytime you're open?
+Can't I just drop a pet off anytime you're open?

-A: Scheduling an appointment ensures we can best assist you and facilitate best practices for preventing the spread of COVID through practicing social distancing measures.
-When scheduling your appointment, staff will be able to gather much of the information in advance which will help ensure a smooth and paperless appointment process.
-Animal services staff can also provide those with owned pets with information and resources that can assist those interested in keeping their pet or re-homing it themselves.
+A: Scheduling an appointment ensures we can best assist you and the pet.
+When scheduling your appointment, staff will be able to gather much of the information in advance which will help ensure a smooth appointment process.
+Animal services staff can also provide those with owned pets with information and resources that can assist those interested in keeping their pets or re-homing themselves.
 The appointments will help citizens avoid busy times at the shelter and a potentially long wait.
-Emergency situations (i.e. pets with severe injuries or medical conditions) will be prioritized and do not require an appointment.
+Emergency situations (i.e. pets with severe injuries or medical conditions) will be prioritized

 Q: Can I drop off an animal at the Pet Adoption & Resource Center when you are closed?